njoubert/node-groupme/README.md

 ## Examples

-Currently we have two simple examples in the /example directory.
+Examples live in the `/example` directory.

-**Both Examples require that you pass it an Access Token as a command line argument**
+*Examples require that you pass it an Access Token as a command line argument*

 #### HelloWorld